 As we mentioned, the payment will be a combination of interest and principal.
 The two are combined to provide you with your total monthly repayment.

-Term is the length of time you’ve agreed to hold your mortgage with a particular bank or financial institution.
-This practice is common in Canada, where terms will vary depending on the mortgage (in Canada, this is most often 5 years).
+The term is the length of time you’ve agreed to hold your mortgage with a particular bank or financial institution.
+This practice is common in Canada, where terms will vary depending on the mortgage (in Canada, this is often 5 years).
 10-year terms are available, but rare, and less than five years is also fairly uncommon.